 In Sarah’s “after” selfie, she’s able to back up and strike a flattering pose using a simple stand and her iPhone’s self-timer.

-Here’s how to take a photo of yourself alone with a tripod:
+Here’s how to take good pictures of yourself alone with a tripod:

 - Attach your device to your tripod and check for potential slipping and stability.